link1905/system-design-101/content/docs/data-persistence/distributed-database/_index.md

 - `RQ` is 1.

 Now, imagine a read request initially reaches an inconsistent replica, such as `Replica 2`.
-To ensure data accuracy, the read operation leverages the remaining **Read Quorum** by querying at least one consistent server — either `Replica 1` or the `Primary` — before returning a response to the client.
+To ensure data accuracy, the read operation leverages the read quorum by querying at least one consistent server, either `Replica 1` or the `Primary`, before returning a response to the client.

 ```d2
 shape: sequence_diagram